-Where we stand now: E-cigarettes
+5 cancer-causing toxins found in e-cigarette vapor

 The Food and Drug Administration announced that it will regulate all tobacco products, including e-cigarettes, cigars, hookah tobacco and pipe tobacco, and will prohibit the sale to youths under the age of 18.
 But the regulations stopped short of regulating flavorings, which some say can help adults who are trying to kick their smoking habit.
 Critics say that leaves these alluring flavors on the market to entice kids to try e-cigarettes.

-2018 headline: Daily e-cigarette use doubles heart attack risk
+2018 headline: E-cigs can double heart attack risk

-Analyzing data from the 2014 and 2016 National Health Interview Surveys of nearly 70,000 Americans, researchers from George Washington University and the UCSF Center for Tobacco Control Research and Education found that daily e-cig usage doubled the risk of heart attack.
+In February, researchers from George Washington University and the UCSF Center for Tobacco Control Research and Education found that daily e-cig usage doubled the risk of heart attack.
 If e-cigarette smokers also continued to smoke regular cigarettes, their risk compounded by a factor of five.

 "The finding of increased heart attack risk for e-cigarette use, in addition to the risks of any smoking, is particularly troubling, because most people who use e-cigarettes continue to smoke cigarettes," Glantz, the senior study author, said in a statement.
+The study analyzed data from the 2014 and 2016 National Health Interview Surveys of nearly 70,000 Americans.

 One reason, the researchers said, is that although e-cigs contain lower levels of carcinogens than regular cigarettes, they have high levels of "ultrafine particles and other toxins that have been linked to increased cardiovascular and non-cancer lung disease risks -- which account for more than half of all smoking-caused deaths."